hi-manshu/Kalendar/README.md

 ![Kalendar](art/kalendar.png)

-This is a calendar to integrate Calendar with Custom design in your jetpack compose project.
+This is a calendar to integrate Calendar with Custom design in your jetpack compose project.You can also add list of events for your days.
 _Made with ❤️ for Android Developers by Himanshu_

 [![Maven Central](https://img.shields.io/maven-central/v/com.himanshoe/kalendar)](https://search.maven.org/artifact/com.himanshoe/kalendar)